letmejace/ReactDarkMode/README.md

 # ReactDarkMode

-This is a React DarkMode which can toggle with night and right mode
+This is a React DarkMode which can toggle with dark and light mode

 ## Built with: